kannikakabilar/Kannika-Notas/Checkpoint/README.md

 28\. <mark style="background-color:#efe3ff"><strong>LeetCode Q105, Q106, Q889(~slightly trickier) </strong></mark>
 <br>Self-Note: If you can do Q105, then you can do Q106

+Extra\.
+Closest Pair of Points Algorithm using DAC

 **Note:** <mark style="background-color:#efe3ff"><strong>A common Div&Conq Q (that's not included here) is to find the closest pair of points,given a list of points.</strong></mark>